zoltanctoth/bigdata-training/assignment.md

 2. The results of a customer satisfaction survey are stored in `s3://zoltanctoth/ceu/satisfaction.txt`.
 3. We have a hypothesis that those users who have *gmail.com* email addresses are in general more satisfied with our services than those, who come with an *outlook.com* email address.
 Is this right?
 What can you see in the data?
-4. Ah, also, someone said that this is especially true if we only check the users that come from countrties in Europe.
-Unfortunately can only get the country code from the payment records from web.log, but that might be enough to prove or refute this hypothesis.
-What do you see in the data?
+4. We have a hypothesis that our happiest user comes from the Netherlands? is this true?
+Create a script than only outputs the happiest user, together with the his/her country.
-5. Upload the two solutions into your bucket with the name: `happier.pig` and `nl.pig`.
+5. Upload the two solutions into your bucket with the name: `happier.pig` and `happiest.pig`.
 6. Upload your analysis (what you think and why) in text format into your bucket with the name `emailanalysis.txt`.

  You will need a few commands here which we have not covered.
 [The Pig Latin Reference manual](http://pig.apache.org/docs/r0.14.0/basic.html) is a great piece of documentation.
 Also, you can find [very similar pig scripts](https://github.com/zoltanctoth/bigdata-training/tree/master/pig/solutions) on my github.